thduong479/thduong479/README.md

 ### Hi, this is Duong 👋

-👩‍🎓 MSc in Business Analytics @ UOP / BBA, Finance @ UEH
+👩‍🎓 MSc in Business Analytics @ UOP / BBA @ UEH

-📈 Actively seeking opportunities related to financial analytics.
+📈 Actively seeking opportunities related to business & financial analytics.

 🙆‍♀️ Having a sincere passion for working with numbers and a strong desire to discover valuable insights.